Choose Your Own Adventure... Become a State Park Ranger!

 - Statewide transfer opportunities

-State Park Rangers perform as state peace officers; patrols land and water, enforces Colorado Revised Statutes and park rules and regulations; contacts violators and issues warnings or citations; checks for appropriate fishing, hunting and park permits; conducts investigations.
-Certain positions may be assigned responsibility for development, implementation and operation of visitor/user programs, providing interpretive services; or other natural resources management work.
+State Park Rangers perform as state peace officers; patrol land and water, enforce park rules and regulations; issue warnings or citations; check for appropriate fishing, hunting and park permits; and conduct investigations.
+Certain positions may be responsible for development, implementation and operation of visitor/user programs, providing interpretive services; or other natural resources management work.
 Some positions may supervise temporary workers, assigning and overseeing work projects, training and evaluating workers; or may prepare and maintain records pertaining to park activities and enforcement proceedings.

 Download the Park Ranger Brochure (1.5 MB).